 Use caution when serving salty food that might increase your guests thirst and lead to overconsumption.

-Alcohol-free beverages should be available and openly visible.
+Alcohol-free beverages should be available and visible.

-Designate someone you trust to act as bartender or hire a professional bartender.
+Do not let guests make their own drinks; designate someone you trust to act as a bartender or hire a professional bartender.

 Measure alcohol carefully to avoid serving strong drinks.